richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 -----
 -----

-## Exercise 3: Integration Runtimes
+## Exercise 3: Synapse Resources
-In this exercise, we will add Synapse Integration Runtime handling to the automated pipeline processing.
+In this exercise, we will incorporate Synapse Integration Runtimes, Linked Services, Datasets and parameterized Pipelines.

-### Step 1: Instantiate DEV Runtime
+### Step 1: Integration Runtimes

+#### DEV Instance

 Navigate to the DEV instance of Synapse Studio and create a new working branch.